gruepr/gruepr/README.md

         You should have received a copy of the GNU General Public License along with this program.
 If not, see
         < https://www.gnu.org/licenses/ >.

-        This software incorporates code from the open source Qt libraries, using version 5.12 or 5.13.
+        This software incorporates code from the open source Qt libraries, using version 5.15.
 These can be freely downloaded from < http://qt.io/download >.

         Icons were originally created by Icons8 < https://icons8.com >.
 These icons have been made available under